PdxCodeGuild/class_narwhal/code/richard/final_project/project_outline.md

-# Are you smarter than a machine?
+# Are You Smarter Than a Model?
 Richard Farr
 April 12th, 2021